-So let’s kick off this Atlas VPN review by first looking into the background of Atlas VPN.
+So let’s kick off this review by first looking into the background of Atlas VPN.

 With all of our VPN reviews, we first do a background check of the company.
 After all, when you use a VPN, you place a lot of trust in the service to properly handle your traffic and not do anything shady in the background.
 So let’s examine the background of Atlas VPN.

-Atlas VPN is a no-logs VPN service that is based in the United States (we’ll discuss the problems of US jurisdiction further below).
+Atlas VPN is a no-logs VPN service that is based in the United States.
 It officially launched in 2019 and has made a name for itself as a budget, freemium VPN service.

 In October 2021, news broke that Nord Security acquired Atlas VPN.
 This puts a major, high-profile cybersecurity company behind Atlas VPN.
 Nord Security is also the company behind both NordVPN and Surfshark, as well as other security products, such as NordPass and NordLocker.

 Atlas VPN has a clean track record.
 It has not suffered from any data scandals (that I could find) and it has also passed third-party security audits.
 It passes the background check with flying colors.